TUNI-Projects/TUNI-IoT-Arduino/readme.md

 1. Install python virtual env.
 2. `pip install -r requirements.txt` to install the packages.
+3. Copy `.env.example` file to create a new `.env` file and setup the variables.
-3. `python coap_frontend.py` to run the CoAP Client.
+4. `python coap_frontend.py` to run the CoAP Client.

 ### Contributor